 Do Your Research

 Next, you need to spend more than a fair bit of time digging deeper into the topic and doing your research.
 Take a much closer, deeper look at the issues at hand and see if you can form a research plan that allows you to capture all of this properly.
 Is there a place for your magazine in the marketplace that you wish to try and enter?

-Analyse your competition so that you know how to differentiate and set yourself apart from them, and also look at your potential audience and find out what they are searching for.
+Analyze your competition so that you know how to differentiate and set yourself apart from them, and also look at your potential audience and find out what they are searching for.

 Build a Team

-Any good e-magazine is usually the child of a very good and active team who care about the quality that they put out.
+Any good e-magazine is usually the child of a very good and active team who cares about the quality that they put out.
 So, start building a small team: starting alone is not really an option.
 At the very least, you are going to need:

 - Someone who can do the content writing for your e-magazine.